-The Residency Program Coordinator(s) serve in a leadership and overall supportive role within the program.
-RPC(s) assist the RPD with the selection process of the residency candidates, development and coordination of rotation experiences, annual program evaluation and any duties/activities that contribute to the success of the resident and to the program.
+The Residency Program Coordinator(s) serves in a leadership and overall supportive role within the program.
+RPC(s) help the RPD select the residency candidates, develop and coordinate rotation experiences, annual program evaluation and any duties/activities that contribute to the success of the resident and the program.